Budgie Nutrition

-Pelleted diets are formulated to meet all your bird’s nutritional needs and can help prevent selective eating common with seeds.
-Converting an adult budgie from seeds to pellets can take time; gradually reduce seed quantity over weeks while keeping pellets available in a separate dish.
-Avoid removing seeds altogether until your bird reliably consumes pellets, fruits, and vegetables.
+Pelleted diets are designed to meet all of your bird’s nutritional needs and help prevent the selective eating often seen with seed-based diets.
+Transitioning an adult budgie from seeds to pellets takes time and patience.
+Start by gradually reducing the amount of seed offered over several weeks while providing pellets in a separate dish.
+Don’t remove seeds entirely until your bird is consistently eating pellets, along with fresh vegetables and occasional fruit.

 Water

 Fresh, clean water should be accessible at all times.
-If using gravity-based water containers, these should be thoroughly cleaned daily, as bacteria can accumulate quickly.
+If using gravity-based water containers, these should be thoroughly cleaned daily, as bacteria and biofilm can accumulate quickly.

 Supplementation and Special Diet Needs